babelouest/ulfius/INSTALL.md

 Also, it seems that Debian Wheezy uses an old version of libjansson (2.3), you can either upgrade to jessie or download the latest version of libjansson from [github](https://github.com/akheron/jansson).

+As in version 2.0, libcurl and libjansson are no longer mandatory if you don't need one or both.

 ## Installation

 Download Ulfius source code from Github, get the submodules, compile and install: